MariekeSchmitz/study-planner/readme.md

 **Features:**
 - Drag and drop courses and exams into semesters
 - Get info about courses and enter grades
+- Validation of plan based on restrictions of degree program
 - Undo/Redo actions
 - Save plan and import plans